samacqua/gabor-constrained-nns/README.md

 ## TODO

 Infrastructure
-- Allow for changing network architecture via YAML (base_model/parameters)
-- Test changing from gabor to CNN and vice versa (`change_constraint`)
 - Allow for multiple runs of same experiment
-- Use random seed

-Analysis
-- `visualize_features`: visualize features to create a figure for the paper
-- `test_generalization_hypothesis`: determines which steps (if any) of finetuning process are statistically different and plots convergence
-- `test_plasticity_hypothesis`: determines if Gabor-constrained nets are better at retaining original performance and plots

 Experiments
 - testing hypothesis that Gabor-constrained will finetune faster